wvanheemstra/tacit/Creating NodeJS Modules.md

 Requirements:
 - Have NodeJS installed on your computer (default at /usr/local/bin).
 See http://coolestguidesontheplanet.com/installing-node-js-osx-10-9-mavericks/

+The default installation directories are:

+/usr/local/bin/node for node
+/usr/local/bin/npm for nmp

 - Make sure you have the latest version and /usr/local/bin is in your $PATH.
 To upgrade, run: [sudo] npm install npm -g

 ========= Creating a NPM Account ==========